 Mary and Louis S. Myers Endowed Scholarship in Art (with preference given to painting and sculpture majors)

 Edith H. Raleigh Endowed Art Scholarship (recipients must be art majors and graduates of the Akron Public Schools)

 William C. Waldman Scholarship in Art (junior or senior art majors)

 Participation guidelines for the Spring 2019 Myers Studio Scholarship Show can be found HERE.
-Deadline for application is Friday, January 25, 2019 at 12 Noon.
+Application for the 2020 Competition will be available Spring 2020.